 The open air nature of the flexible shelter is a natural fix to the real concern of air flow.
 Your engine will receive plenty of clean fresh air.
 You also won’t have any need to worry about the poisonous gas exhaust as it vents naturally beyond the shelter.

 However, the portability and lower cost of these types of shelters have their own category of concerns.
 Lightweight fabric will eventually wear out, in storage, through prolonged use, or even during operation due to storm debris.
 Care must be taken to inspect the shelter to ensure it maintains a dry enclosure surrounding your generator.

 This class of shelter also offers no security from theft or protection from damage.
 A running generator left unattended in the rain or snow is not secure.
 This must be kept in mind not only when considering theft, but also high winds.
-Flexible shelters are rated to maintain their integrity in high winds, but must be watched to make sure the heavy rain, high winds or building up snow has not caused the cover to fail, getting your generator wet and endangering your safety.
+Flexible shelters are rated to maintain their integrity in high winds.
+However, they must be watched to make sure the heavy rain, high winds or building up snow has not caused the cover to fail.
+This can lead to your generator getting wet and endangering your safety.